Sweden Country Commercial Guide

 Opportunities

 The public sector and critical infrastructure sectors (transportation, energy, and communications) account for roughly 30 percent of the cybersecurity solutions demand.
-Investments in cybersecurity are expected to continue to grow in 2021 - 2022 due to both an overall increase in IT security awareness and the disruptions caused by COVID19.
+Investments in cybersecurity are expected to continue to grow in 2023 due to an overall increase in IT security awareness.

 Legacy manufacturing companies are in the process of digitalizing parts of their production with increased systems’ integration, connected devices, and both raw and analyzed data moving to cloud-based platforms.
 Industrial cybersecurity has a wider scope than traditional IT security, as it involves the company’s products and production processes with sensitive IPR information.
 Demand for applications such as enhanced Industrial Control Systems (ICS) capabilities and operational technology (OT) security platforms is increasing.